The thing about humans is that we’re never satisfied.

-There's always something else.
-Something else we know will make us happier.
+There’s always something else we want.
+Something else that we are convinced will make us better, more lovable people.
 Losing (more?) weight.
 Plastic surgery.
 A trip somewhere amazing.
 Enlightenment.
 Getting published.
 A relationship.

-If we're lucky we finally realize that no matter what we do, where we go, who we're with, or what we achieve, inside we're the same person - and that is not going to change.
+If we’re lucky, we finally reach a point where we realize that no matter what we do, where we go, who we’re with, or what we achieve — inside you’re the same person you’ve always been, and that is not going to change.

 What if I told you that you are 100% perfect the way you are right now?
 It’s a radical thought, especially in a society that prides itself on meritocracy.
 But it’s true.

 Does that mean we should give up improving ourselves?
 That we don’t need to focus on personal growth or solving problems?
 Not at all.

 Only that doing those things aren’t what is going to make us more valuable as humans.
 And that who you are *right now* represents the sum total of your personal growth and development as a person — and no one can reasonably ask you to do or be anything else.

 How *could* you be anything else?